Are Archery Arrows Reusable (The Definitive Answer)

 Breaking an arrow is actually quite hard if you are shooting on regular targets.
 The fletching will be the part you need to fix most often.
 Arrows are made of stronger materials now, usually carbon or aluminum or a mix of both and therefore they can last longer.

 Hunting is different.
 If your target is moving or your arrow hits a bone the arrow can easily be damaged.

-Hitting your own arrows can also be a cause of damage on your arrows.
+Hitting your own arrows can also be a cause of damage to your arrows.
 This will most likely damage the nock or the fletching on the arrows.
-They are cheap to replace, so you shouldn’t worry too much about it.
+They are cheap to replace, so you shouldn’t worry too much about them.

 What arrows to use?

 Choosing the right arrow to use depends on the bow and the person who uses it.
 Having the right length and an arrow that fits the bow`s draw length is important.
 For example, an arrow that is limited to a 55# draw should not be used on a 60# draw bow.